 Terrence Malick’s “Days of Heaven” was his second film released in 1978, after a superb debut in 1973 with “Badlands” featuring Martin Sheen and Sissy Spacek, depicting the Starkweather-Fugate murder spree.
 “Days of Heaven” is a masterly impressionistic evocation of its period, set principally in the Texas Panhandle in 1916 and telling the tale of three itinerant workers who eke out a living at harvest time in the wheat-fields of an isolated rural property.

-The breathtaking cinematography, credited to Nestor Almendros (but with substantial, under-credited and equally important input from famed cinematographer Haskell Wexler), won a deserved Oscar, and reinforces this mood with its extensive use of dawn light and sunset hues muting shadows and tempering the sky’s colour palate to a blank canvas, while silhouetting the protagonists in a halo of God’s grace.
-The farm setting, with its seas of grass and wheat, draws inspiration from early 20th century painters, especially Andrew Wyeth’s “Christina’s World”, while the gothic mansion starkly rising out of the flat plain surrounding echoes Edward Hopper’s “House by the Railroad”, which also inspired Alfred Hitchcock for the Bates’ house in “Psycho”.
+The breathtaking cinematography, credited to Nestor Almendros (but with substantial, under-credited and equally important input from another famed cinematographer in Haskell Wexler), won a deserved Oscar, and reinforces this mood with its extensive use of dawn light and sunset hues muting shadows and tempering the sky’s colour palate to a blank canvas, while silhouetting the protagonists as though in a halo of God’s grace.
+The farm setting itself, with its seas of grass and wheat, draws inspiration from early 20th century painters, especially Andrew Wyeth’s “Christina’s World”, while the gothic mansion starkly rising out of the flat plain surrounding it echoes Edward Hopper’s “House by the Railroad”, a work that was also used for the Bates’ house to chilling effect in Alfred Hitchcock’s psychological thriller, “Psycho”.

-The narrative revolves around the story of a brother and sister, played by Richard Gere and Linda Manz, and his girlfriend/soul-mate, played by Brooke Adams.
-The brother and his lover pose as brother and sister, to avoid the social recriminations of being unmarried lovers.
-The trio catch a ride on a train headed south, hoping to gain work at a farm in the Texas prairie during harvest time.
-There they learn that the Farmer (Sam Shepherd), owner of the vast 20,000 acre property, is dying with only 12 months to live.
-The brother convinces his lover that the path to deliverance from their crushing poverty is to ingratiate herself to him, then to marry him and hope to inherit his wealth.
-This love triangle unleashes a sequence of calamities of biblical proportions and tragic consequences, death and destruction for all involved.
+The narrative revolves around the story of a brother (“Bill”) and sister (“Linda”), played by Richard Gere and Linda Manz respectively, and his lover (“Abby”), played by Brooke Adams.
+The down-on-their-luck trio catch a ride on a train headed south, hoping to gain work at a farm in the distant Texas prairie during harvest time.
+Bill and Abby decide to pose as brother and sister, to avoid the gossip of the other workers, as well as any social recriminations of being unmarried lovers in such a close knit community.
+Once there, however, they learn that the Farmer (Sam Shepherd), the owner of the vast 20,000 acre property, is dying and has only been given 12 months to live.
+Bill convinces Abby that the path to deliverance from their crushing poverty is to ingratiate herself to the dying farmer, and then to marry him in the hope of eventually inheriting his wealth.
+This love triangle soon unleashes a sequence of calamities of biblical proportions, and results in tragic consequences for those involved.

-The action begins in the industrial squalor of pre-WW1 Chicago, where Gere’s character “Bill” is first seen shoveling coal into a furnace in a steel foundry.
+The action begins in the industrial squalor of pre-WW1 Chicago, where Bill is first seen shoveling coal into a furnace in a steel foundry.
 Amongst the deafening noise of industry a verbal disagreement ensues, with a violent altercation leaving the foreman dead and Bill fleeing into the smoky haze and shadows as he makes his escape.
-The Fire symbolism of the molten metal of the steelworks reflects Bill’s elemental character, being narcissistic (witness his flamboyant dress compared to those around him), impulsive and hot-tempered, while also foretelling the path of destruction Bill has set out upon that is destined to be repeated in the denouement of the film.
+The Fire symbolism of the molten metal of the steelworks reflects Bill’s elemental character, being narcissistic (witness his flamboyant dress compared to those around him), impulsive and hot-tempered, while also foretelling the path of destruction Bill has set out upon, and with conflict and violence destined to be repeated in the denouement of the film.

-His girlfriend, “Abby” is first seen on her haunches scavenging amongst refuse beside a small polluted stream in a tip, making it clear that these are people barely subsisting at the bottom of the social scale.
+Abby is first seen on her haunches scavenging amongst refuse beside a small polluted stream in a tip, making it clear that these are people barely subsisting at the bottom of the social scale.
 The Water symbolism also reflects Abby’s amoral character, flowing on in life following the path of least resistance in spite of man’s futile attempts to contain her.
-Abby at first glance has a certain beauty, but her face is more elfin than stunningly beautiful, with her mouth somewhat downturned at the corners and her imperfect skin, slightly scarred in keeping with her downtrodden existence.
-She is still sufficiently attractive to be believable having two men vie for her affections.
+At first glance, Abby has a certain rustic beauty, but her face is more elfin than stunningly beautiful, with her mouth somewhat downturned at the corners and her imperfect skin, slightly scarred in keeping with her downtrodden existence.
+She is still sufficiently attractive, however, to be believable having two men vie for her affections.